gordbegli/ankicode/docs/README.md

 # AnkiCode
-AnkiCode is a web app that allows users to memorize basic LeetCode patterns using the spaced repetition package [ts-fsrs](https://github.com/open-spaced-repetition/ts-fsrs).
+AnkiCode is a web app that allows users to memorize algorithms using the spaced repetition package [ts-fsrs](https://github.com/open-spaced-repetition/ts-fsrs).

 ![AnkiCode's UI](screenshot_1.png)